-Right now, we’re all living smack in the center of uncertainty.
+Some days it feels like we’re living smack in the center of uncertainty.
 While there are few if any guarantees in life, there are certainly times when we feel more or less secure with uncertainty.
-And right now for many of us, as sense of security is waning.

 To feel more secure in uncertain times, focus on what is certain.

 Here’s a few ideas:

 - Stay hydrated.
 Do this with water and decaf-teas.
 Make drinking up a ritual.
 Hydrated bodies are rarely sick bodies.
 Dehydration is at the root of most health problems and susceptibility to illness.